 An introduction to rangeland conservation and wildlife habitat management.
 Examines the effects of grazing and browsing on ecosystems components, including rangeland soils, plants, plant communities, and landscapes.
 Discusses interactions among herbivores including livestock and wildlife.
 Reviews practical management activities such as rangeland inventory, improvements, planning, and condition assessment.
 Prerequisite: *3 in university-level biology.
 [Agricultural, Food and Nutritional Science]

 Study of crop production as influenced by plant-plant and plant-environment interactions, as well as management practices.
 Topics may include photosynthetic efficiency, growth analysis, competition and facilitation in monocrops and mixtures, response to climate change and environmental stress, use of genetically modified organisms and contrasting world crop production systems.
-Normally offered in alternate years.
-Prerequisite: PL SC 221 or *3 200-level plant related course.
+Prerequisite: PL SC 221 or BOT 205.